liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. hush money payment
 1. arraign/accuse/prosecute
 1. I came across John
-1. he got shot previous to your arrival
 1. curriculum
 1. field work
 1. undocumented immigrants
 1. a horde of children ran over the office building
 1. by the time she’s my age
-1. how late does they serve
 1. you cannot take it out on me
 1. he’s supposed to be coming by
 1. well, you got me there